 A: Yes.
-Anyone can hand out blank application forms to voters for the voters to fill out and mail in themselves.
+Anyone can provide blank application forms to voters for the voters to fill out and mail in themselves.
 If this is all you want to do, you do not have to be a volunteer deputy registrar.
-Also, if you are already a volunteer deputy registrar in one county, you can hand out blank forms in other counties where you are not a volunteer deputy.
-It is the voter's handing the application back to you to review and to deliver to the registrar that triggers the requirement to be an authorized volunteer deputy registrar.
+Also, if you are already a volunteer deputy registrar in one county, you can distribute blank forms in other counties where you are not a volunteer deputy registrar.
+It is the voter's action of submitting the registration application to you for review and delivery to the registrar that triggers the requirement to be an authorized volunteer deputy registrar.